seanfdnn/ergodox-layout/readme.md

 * When holding any of the **Arrow** layer keys, the arrow layer activates while the layer key is held.
 Tapping the key produces the normal key.
 * Tapping the `:` key once yields `:`, tapping it twice yields `;`.
 * The **Lead** key allows me to type in a sequence of keys, and trigger some actions:
-    - `LEAD u` enters unicode input mode, by sending the GTK+ key sequence that does this.
     - `LEAD l` uses the unicode input method to enter a `λ`.
     - `LEAD s` does a lot of magic to type in a shruggie: `¯\_(ツ)_/¯`
     - `LEAD y` types `\o/`.